Antimatter543/Financial_Extractor/Project_Documentation.md

 - **Explore Local AI Models:** Investigated **deepseek-r1:1.5B** as a potential local alternative but noted that larger models (e.g., 70B) would be preferable for accuracy. **Privacy concerns** regarding API-based processing could be mitigated with a locally deployed high-parameter model.
 - **Optimize Preprocessing for Large-Scale Processing:** Current preprocessing relies on regex for table names, but NLP-based classification (e.g., `spacy`) could improve robustness across varied datasets.

+-- Leverage Large database data science tools (DuckDB, Tableau, etc..) - Unfortunately, no current experience with this but I'd definitely be down to learn more about it!

 ## **7. Conclusion**
 This project successfully demonstrates how AI can be leveraged for financial data extraction and analysis.
 By automating the pipeline, we improve efficiency and accuracy in handling large-scale financial documents.
 Considerations for future scalability, including **cloud-based deployment** and **retrieval-augmented generation (RAG)**, offer opportunities to make financial data extraction even more robust and dynamic.